 Chip and PIN.
 This longstanding card payment method remains the most common.
 Users insert their card into the PDQ device and enter a four-digit number, a bit like a password.
 Then, the chip in the card connects directly with the bank to process the payment.

 Contactless.
 The quickest way of paying by card.
 Customers simply tap or hover their card over the contactless panel of the PDQ device to make a payment.
 They don’t need to enter a PIN or even let go of their card.
 The current limit for contactless payments is £100.

 Digital wallet/device payments.
 Customers can also make contactless payments using their phone, smart watch and other devices.
 They upload their card details and make payments using a passcode.
 These payment types can sometimes allow customers to pay for higher value items than the contactless card limit if the retailer and bank allows it.

 Magnetic stripe/swipe payments.
 With these payments, customers swipe their cards and then sign a receipt to validate the payment.
 These are relatively uncommon now, but are still used in some countries.

 How do PDQ machines work?

-Over time, contactless payment limits have been increased to £30, then £45, and are due to be £100 in late 2021.
-The speed and convenience of PDQ machines makes them popular with many businesses and consumers alike: in 2020, nine out of ten payments in 2020 were contactless.
+Though they had an initial limit of £10, contactless payment limits were later increased to £30, then £45, and are now at £100.
+The speed and convenience of PDQ machines makes them popular with many businesses and consumers alike.
+In fact, in 2020, nine out of ten payments were contactless.

 The benefits of using PDQ machines